Chinatown, Manhattan: Chinese cultural standards

-Gentrification and decline in Chinese population
+Rezoning and gentrification

+In 2008, the New York City Council proposed the East Village/Lower East Side (EVLES) rezoning plan.
+This plan received objections from the local community and prompted the creation of the Coalition to Protect Chinatown and the Lower East Side; the rezoning was ultimately approved in late 2008.
+Following community members' protests against the City Council, the city government created the Chinatown Working Group (CWG) to propose rezoning revisions.
+After the Coalition criticized CWG for excluding the Lower East Side and disproportionate racial and class representation in its new rezoning proposal.
+After expanding the scope of its zoning boundaries to include both Chinatown and LES, the Coalition joined CWG in 2010 and CWG incorporated the Coalition’s demands for “people first zoning”.
+From 2010 onwards, competing rezoning plans have been proposed that have countered the efforts of CWG and discouraged coalition building.

 A Chinese lion during Chinese New Year festivities on Mott St. near Worth St.

-By 2007, luxury condominiums began to spread from SoHo into Chinatown.
+Civic groups in Chinatown have existed since the formation of the neighborhood, own a large proportion of real estate in Chinatown, and primarily rent to small-businesses and rent-stabilized tenants.
+These civic groups have faced increasing corporate pressures to sell their property as luxury condominiums began proliferating in Chinatown.
 Previously, Chinatown was noted for its crowded tenements and primarily Chinese residents.
 While some projects have targeted the Chinese community, the development of luxury housing has increased Chinatown's economic and cultural diversity.
 A 2021 N.Y.U Furman poll found that the racial and ethnic composition of Asian identifying individuals within the community dropped from 34.8% in 2000 to 28.1% in 2021, a 6.7% decrease.